Brain Damaged Model Wins Record-Setting Pretzel Case Jury Verdict

 What About Sovereign Immunity And EMS Lawsuits?

 Employees working for or contracted by government EMS systems, including city and county municipal corporation-employed EMTs or paramedics, may escape liability under the sovereign immunity doctrine.
-Many states, including California, have laws mirroring the Federal Tort Claims Act statute’s language.
-California has its own tort claims act in the Government Code 900 Sections, discussed more here.
+Many states, including California, have laws mirroring the language of the Federal Tort Claims Act statute.
+California has its Tort Claims Act in the Government Code 900 Sections, discussed more here.

-However, California law generally imposes no EMS negligent acts $100,000 damages cap as many states copy the federal law.
+However, California law generally does not impose a $100,000 damages cap on EMS negligent acts, as many states copy the federal law.
 Instead, California protects EMS personnel from pure negligence claims.
 Thus, in most states, a patient who sues a municipal EMT for negligence may collect up to $100,000 from the city where the incident occurred.

-But victims may receive nothing from the EMT personally.
+However, victims may receive nothing personally from the EMT.
 Besides the MICRA cap discussed below, California government-employed EMTs have similar liability protections to civil defendants.

 What IS The EMT’s Duty Of Care?

-There is a special duty for those responding to emergencies.
+Responding to emergencies requires a special duty.
 Whether it be ambulance corps or firefighters, the public often expects a higher standard of care.
-In California and Nevada, an EMT (Emergency Medical Technician) must abide by the “medical standard of care” for the community the care was given.
+In California and Nevada, an EMT (Emergency Medical Technician) must abide by the “medical standard of care” for the community to which the care was given.

 Generally, an EMTs duty to an evacuee is:

-Epinephrine can be administered intramuscularly.
-(IM) shot like an EpiPen jab.
-But it can be delivered intravenously (IV) by shooting it directly into the veins to assure proper dosage.
-But the delivery method remains condition dependant.
-In the case at bar, the Las Vegas EMT utilized injected an (a shot of an upper) epinephrine.
+Epinephrine can be administered intramuscularly (IM) and shot like an EpiPen jab.
+However, it can also be delivered intravenously (IV) by shooting it directly into the veins to ensure proper dosage.
+The delivery method remains condition-dependent.
+In the case at the bar, the Las Vegas EMT injected (a shot of an upper) epinephrine.

-This medical delivery method is commonly given to victims suffering an allergic reaction-induced shock.
+This medical delivery method is commonly given to victims of allergic reaction-induced shock.
 However, Giacalone was suffering from full anaphylaxis, which required another slower delivery method using intravenous delivery (IV). – Up To Date

 The EMTs Failed to Carry Life-Saving Medical Devices Required By Nevada Law?

 True.
-Sadly, even though the EMT company sits on a task force as part of the Southern Nevada Health District, neither of their ambulance medics carried IV the legally required epinephrine IV in their vehicle!
+Sadly, even though the EMT company sits on a task force as part of the Southern Nevada Health District, neither of their ambulance medics carried the legally required epinephrine IV in their vehicle!
 Because of this, she suffered a severe allergic reaction.
-Expert testimony and witnesses during the three-week trial established the EMTs and their employer was liable for breaching the standard.
+Expert testimony and witnesses during the three-week trial established that the EMTs and their employer were liable for breaching the standard.

-The jury found the EMT treated the patient improperly by performing a medical procedure they knew or should have known would rise to the level of negligence.
-This was after Ms. Giacalone’s lawyer, Christian Morris, argued his client lost oxygen to her brain for several minutes after being treated MedicWest Ambulance EMTs.
+The jury found that the EMT treated the patient improperly by performing a medical procedure they knew or should have known would have raised the level of negligence.
+This was after Ms. Giacalone’s lawyer, Christian Morris, argued his client lost oxygen to her brain for several minutes after being treated by MedicWest Ambulance EMTs.
 But in California, again, your lawyer must prove “gross negligence,” not mere negligence.

 Do you understand so far?
 The Vegas brain injury lawsuit included medical expenses.
 That case also paid out the personal injury victim a significant award for emotional suffering.
 Sadly, your pain and suffering damages will be limited to $250 thousand under MICRA in California.
 Thank God the plaintiff suffered injuries in Nevada as opposed to California.